thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 Create a query key, add a database field, and wrap our function in a `query` call.

 Let's look at one more, but faster, to make sure we get the gist.
-We'll jump deeper into the compiler and look at `simple_ir_of`, which optimizes the Intermediate Representaiton (IR) produced by lowering.
+We'll jump deeper into the compiler and look at `simple_ir_of`, which optimizes the Intermediate Representation (IR) produced by lowering.
 We create variant `QueryKey::SimpleIrOf(Uri)` and add field `simple_ir_query: DashMap<QueryKey, Option<lowering_base::IR>>` to our database.
 `simple_ir_of` is then a quick call to `query`: